mlomb/battle/README.md

   # ... add every agent you want
 ```

-7. Run the `arena` command in the folder that contains the `env.yml` file.
+7. Run the `arena` command in the folder that contains the `env.yaml` file.
 It will guide you through the process of constructing the proper command to run the tournament you want.
 For example:
 ```sh
 arena tournament --format round-robin -a latest -a v1
 ```
 </details>

 > [!NOTE]
-> To use the `arena` command to test your bot, make sure a referee is available (see the [arena README](arena)).
+> To use the `arena` command to test your bot, make sure a referee is available (see [arena/README.md](arena)).
 TLDR, you have to wait until I push a build of the referee (and trust me) or build it yourself.